MrVistos/netwealth/README.md

 - Order a pizza and enjoy. ❌

 # How to contribute
-If you want contribute to this project feel free to create a branch.
-When you are done open a merge request and choose development as target branch.
+If you want contribute to this project feel free to create a branch and start working!
-Once a milestone from the plan is completed the development branch will be merged into the main branch and a release will be build.
+Once the work is done the branch can be merged into the main branch and a release will be build.